C2SM/git-course/advanced/Exercise_1.md

 # Exercise 1 - Examining your repository

-In this exercise, you will explore a few different techniques for examining a git repository and it's history, including git log and  git diff.
-You will first clone the repository containing this git course, and then examine it using the different tools.
+In this exercise, you will explore a few different techniques for examining a git repository and it's history, including git log, git diff, and git show.
+You will first clone the repository containing this git course, and then examine it using the various tools.
 The sections covering git log and git diff are adapted from the following Atlassian tutorials:

 https://www.atlassian.com/git/tutorials/git-log